 (b) The complaint is made within one year—

 i. after the order of the Company rejecting the representation is received; or

-ii. after receipt of decision of the Company which is not to the satisfaction of the complainant;
+ii. after receipt of a decision of the Company which is not to the satisfaction of the complainant.

 4. The Insurance Ombudsman shall be empowered to condone the delay in filing a complaint as mentioned above under (3) (b), as he may consider necessary, after calling for objections of the Company against the proposed condonation and after recording reasons for condoning the delay and in case the delay is condoned, the date of condonation of delay shall be deemed to be the date of filing of the complaint, for further proceedings under the Insurance Ombudsman Rules.

 5. No complaint before the Insurance Ombudsman shall be maintainable on the same subject matter on which proceedings are pending before or disposed of by any court or consumer forum or arbitrator.